Paper Tiger (1975 film): Production

-The film was set in the fictional city of Kulagong, but was filmed mostly in Kuala Lumpur, Malaysia and the Cameron Highlands.
+Though set in a fictional Southeast Asian country, Paper Tiger was filmed mostly in Malaysia, in Kuala Lumpur and Cameron Highlands.
 Studio shooting took place at Twickenham Studios in London.
 The film's sets were designed by the art directors Tony Reading, Peter Scharff and Herbert Smith.

+Mifune's English dialogue was dubbed by an uncredited David de Keyser.

 Release

 The film had its premiere on 1 May 1975 at the Odeon Leicester Square in London, attended by the Prince Edward, Duke of Kent and Katharine, Duchess of Kent.
 It opened to the public the following day.